 Pay

 Paid On-Call personnel are paid once a month following the Audit Committee meeting at an hourly rate set forth by the county.
-The pay scale is as follows: Drivers $15 per call hour; EMTs $20 per call hour.
+The pay scale is as follows: Drivers $15 (was $10) per call hour; EMTs $20 (was $13) per call hour.
 Hourly on-call rate is as follows: Primary Crew Monday 8am to Friday 8pm $1.50 an hour.
-Friday 8pm to Monday 8am and Holidays $2.50 per hour.
-Backup crew pay is $0.50 an hour regardless of whether it is weekday, weekend, or holiday.
+Friday 8pm to Monday 8am and Holidays $3.00 per hour.
+Backup crew pay is $1.25 an hour regardless of whether it is weekday, weekend, or holiday.

 Paid On-Call Personnel: During a call response, the per-call base rate is: Drivers $15; EMR/EMT/AEMT $20.
 For calls lasting more than 1hour 15minutes, personnel will receive additional pay for the additional time.
 At 1hour 15minutes, personnel will receive an additional 50% of their respective base rate.
 At 1hour 45minutes, personnel will receive an additional 100% of their respective base rate.
 Example: If a call is paged out at 8:00am and is completed at 9:15am, personnel would receive 1.5 times the base rate, so $30 for an EMT.
 If a call is paged out at 8:00am and is completed at 10:45am, personnel would receive 3 times the base rate, so $60 for an EMT.

-Full-time members start out at Pay Grade E with an increase after successful completion of the six (6) month probation period.
-The normal work week will consist of 48 hours per week; working a combination of 12 or 24 hour shifts.
+Full-time/Part-time members will be paid in accordance to rate identified in the wage study approved by the County Board of Supervisors.
+The normal work week will consist of 48 hours per week; working a combination of 10, 12 or 24 hour shifts.

 Pay Periods